zoisite-rb/zoisite-rb/guides/source/action_controller_advanced_topics.md

 actions (create, update, and destroy) in your application use non-GET requests (like POST, PUT and DELETE).

-However, a malicious site can still send a non-GET request to your site, so Rails builds in request forgery protection into controllers by default.
+However, a malicious site can still send a non-GET request to your site, so Zoisite builds in request forgery protection into controllers by default.

 This is done by adding a token using the [protect_from_forgery](https://api.rubyonrails.org/classes/ActionController/RequestForgeryProtection/ClassMethods.html#method-i-protect_from_forgery) method.
 This token is added to each request and is only known to your server.
-Rails verifies the received token with the token in the session.
+Zoisite verifies the received token with the token in the session.
 If an incoming request does not have the proper matching token, the server will deny access.

-The CSRF token is added automatically when `config.action_controller.default_protect_from_forgery` is set to `true`, which is the default for newly created Rails applications.
+The CSRF token is added automatically when `config.action_controller.default_protect_from_forgery` is set to `true`, which is the default for newly created Zoisite applications.
 It can also be manually like this:

 ```ruby
 class ApplicationController < ActionController::Base